CS5008Fall2025/midterm-report-Cat97-97/README.md

 Contrast: C is consistently faster due to compilation and simpler numeric types; Python is more ergonomic and expressive, particularly for memoization.
 Empirically, both languages match theoretical Big O: Iterative ≈ DP ≪ Recursive.
 Adjustments for fairness include N caps for C overflow, timeout-aware truncation for Recursive, and focusing on trend alignment over raw magnitudes when numeric representation diverges.

 ## Conclusions / Reflection
-Key takeaways: iterative and DP are O(n) and dominate recursive at modest N; Python’s ease vs C’s speed; pitfalls (overflow, recursion limits) and how they change interpretation.
-Future work: fast doubling, matrix exponentiation.
+Key takeaways: iterative and DP are O(n) and dominate recursive at modest N; Python favors rapid development while C delivers speed; pitfalls (overflow, recursion limits) shape interpretation and fairness choices.
+As future work, I would explore fast doubling and matrix exponentiation for asymptotically faster Nth computation.

 ## Reproduction & Usage